dcunited001/dcunited001.github.io/_drafts/2016-09-26-fallout-zero-an-oligarchy-of-alien-property-in-custodia.md

 This article is way too long.
 This is part three in a series of rambling topics that should have been a dozen different pieces.
-I'm real sorry about that, but it still contains the same quantity of gold.
-THere's even a nugget about endgame scenarios for intellectual property distribution.
-This is real gold for those of us who've had the time and wisdom to put together an international banking cartel or two over the past 3 centuries ...
+I'm real sorry about that, but it still contains the same quantity of gold per block of text.

+But wait!
+There's more!
+Texelio now contains 20% more gold!
+There's even a nugget about endgame scenarios for intellectual property distribution.
+This is real gold for those of us who've had the time and wisdom to put together an international banking cartel or two over the past three centuries ...
 Ahem!
 I'm looking at you, Illuminati!

 # [How Could This Happen Here?](#how-could-this-happen-here)